-For users experiencing difficulty with the system recognizing their voice commands or numbers, the Uconnect® Phone Voice Training feature may be used.
+For users experiencing difficulty with the system recognizing their voice commands or numbers, the Uconnect®

+Phone Voice Training feature may be used.
 To enter this training mode, follow one of the two following procedures:

-From outside the Uconnect® Phone mode (e.g., from radio mode):

-- Press and hold the www button for five seconds until the session begins, or, - Press the www button and say the "Voice Training," "System Training," or "Start Voice Training" command.
+- From outside the Uconnect® Phone mode (e.g., from radio mode), push and hold the Voice Command www button for five seconds until the session begins, or, - Push the Voice Command www button and say the "Voice Training," "System Training," or "Start Voice Training" command.

-You can either press the Uconnect® Phone button to restore the factory setting or repeat the words and phrases when prompted by the Uconnect® Phone.
+You can either push the Uconnect® Phone button to restore the factory setting or repeat the words and phrases when prompted by the Uconnect® Phone.
 For best results, the Voice Training session should be completed when the vehicle is parked with the engine running, all windows closed, and the blower fan switched off.